larry-athey/rpi-smart-still/README.md

 The main focus of this project is to read temperatures and control the heating & cooling water via servos while monitoring the results based on whether it's a pot still or reflux run.
 Also, control these actions if a person wants to maintain a minimum proof in a pot still run.
 Plus shut down the run once a minimum proof has been reached.

 **NOTE:** It's upon on the distiller themselves to take cuts because there is no way to make those determinations electronically without a gas chromatograph mass spectrometer.
-Seriously, ChatGPT can't even do it without tastebuds.
+Seriously, ChatGPT can't even do this without tastebuds.

 Even though the still that I'm working with is the Still Spirits boiler and their copper T-500 column, this system will work with any other personal still as long as it has a dephlegmator.
 I don't have the room for anything larger and don't need to upgrade because of how little I actually drink.
 I just do distilling as a hobby, electronics and programming are also hobbies of mine.
 So, here we are.
 LOL!!!